STRd6/stream/streamatorium.coffee.md

 Pipes
 -----

-A pipe is a function that takes a sink and returns a pipe.
+A pipe is a function that takes a sink and returns a sink.
 A pipe is both a source and a sink.

 A pipeline connects sources to sinks through pipes.

 >     source pipe0 pipe1 pipe2 sink

 This works due to function composition:

 >     source(pipe0(pipe1(pipe2(sink))))